• About

 • Lots of shade under trees and patio cover

-• Check out my post on Local Workout Parks with Outdoor Fitness Equipment to see the new equipment at Cedar Grove
+• Check out my post on Local Workout Parks with Outdoor Fitness Equipment to see more parks with fitness equipment.

 Parks Nearby Cedar Grove Park in Tustin: